Massillon Washington High School

-Washington High School (commonly referred to as Massillon High School or Massillon Washington High School), is a 9th to 12th grade secondary school within the Massillon City School District in the city of Massillon, Ohio.
+Washington High School (also referred to as Massillon High School or Massillon Washington High School) is a public high school located in Massillon, Ohio.
+It is the only high school in the Massillon City School District.
+Athletic teams are known as the Tigers, and they compete as a member of the Ohio High School Athletic Association.

-The school colors are orange and black, and the school's athletic teams are known as the Massillon Tigers.

 History

+Opened in 1914, Washington High School serves students grades 9-12.

-The original Washington High School was constructed in 1913 and used to sit on the corner of Oak and 1st street southeast in downtown Massillon.
-The current Washington High School was constructed in 1992 adjacent to Paul Brown Tiger Stadium.
+The original Washington High School was constructed in 1914 and used to sit on the corner of Oak and 1st street southeast in downtown Massillon.
+Later additions were made to the building in 1922, 1936, 1957 and 1965.
+Numerous bonds were denied of building a new high school between 1979-1987.
+The bond was finally approved in 1988, with construction beginning in 1990.
+In 1992, The current Washington High School was opened adjacent to Paul Brown Tiger Stadium.

 Academics

 Washington High School provides programs including college readiness and vocational technical careers.
 Developing Resources for Education and Athletics in Massillon (D.R.E.A.M) is a collaborative effort through the Paul & Carol David Foundation, Massillon schools, Walsh University and the Aultman Health Foundation and provides students interested in a career in sports medicine to earn college credits in high school.
 Rated an "Excellent" school district by the Ohio Department of Education.